russell-leung/Personal-Website/README.md

 # Russell Leung Personal Portfolio Website

 This is my personal portfolio website that I built with Vue.js, HTML, and CSS.
-This website is tentativly being hosted on GitHub Pages.
+This website is hosted at https://russell-leung.com.
 Feel free to check it out!

 ## Project setup
 ```